-An Integrative Approach to Nutrition.
+An Applied Functional Medicine Approach to Coaching

 Thanks to increased study on the gut-brain axis, the gut is often referred to as the “second brain.”
 There is a clear connection between mental health and nutrition.
 Food IS mood.
 What we put into our bodies affects the production of key neurotransmitters, like serotonin and dopamine.
 Even our ability to digest our food plays a role in the signals the brain receives for optimal function.
 It is a two-way highway.
 The way we manage our stress can impact how our food is broken down and utilized.

 With a targeted nutrition program, you can uncover ways to nourish your body and brain at the same time.
 What you eat, your relationship with food and your mindset toward it all directly impact your mental health and well-being.
 Individualization is key.

 “Relating to a multidisciplinary, holistic approach to nutrition that aims to consider all of the things that affect your health.”

 What you get from an integrative health coach who has been trained in applied functional medicine

 - Thorough evaluations of every piece of evidence – including your symptoms, your labwork, any additional functional labwork you choose to add on.

 - Someone who will advocate for your health, your unique body, and symptoms using the latest evidence-based support.

 - Open-ended questions to help you put the pieces together and consider connections you previously hadn’t seen before.

 - Lifestyle recommendations, based on the application of functional medicine principles, designed to support you right where you are.